 After some basic research, I identified the two pillars of computing: “hardware” and “software.”
-I learned that hardware was primarily about electrical engineering.
-Having witnessed two people, one a dear friend and the other my brother-in-law, grapple with the study of “double-e,” and having an interest in electricity only insofar as it powered my refrigerator and stereo and was responsible for spectacular lightning shows over the Rockies, I knew that electrical engineering wasn’t for me.
+I learned that hardware is primarily about electrical engineering.
+Having witnessed two people, one a dear friend and the other my brother-in-law, grapple with the study of “double-e,” and having an interest in electricity only insofar as it powered my refrigerator and stereo and was responsible for spectacular lightning shows over the Rockies, I knew that electrical engineering isn’t for me.
 Which left that mysterious, apparel-sounding phenomenon known as software.
-(What, I wondered in my abject ignorance, was “soft” about a metal computer?)
+What, I initially wondered in my abject ignorance, is “soft” about any aspect of metal computer?

 From a programmer acquaintance, I borrowed a book on “flowcharting”: the routing of those electrified numbers―“data”―toward a desired goal.
 As I read the book, the detailed-oriented part of me became increasingly optimistic, and the English-major part of me imaginative.
-I imagined that each individual “datum” was a sleek automobile, its headlights aglow as it coursed over the perfectly gridded streets of, say, Manhattan at night, bound for its proper destination; turning north, south, east or west; stopping and starting at perfectly calibrated traffic lights; respecting my junctions, intersections and dead ends; experiencing no unnecessary pauses, no time wasted, no flat tires―all under my flawless command, the traffic engineer at his desk upon which sat a coffee cup in its proper place.
+I imagined that each individual “datum” was a sleek automobile, its headlights aglow as it coursed over the perfectly gridded streets of, say, Manhattan at night, bound for its proper destination; turning north, south, east, or west; stopping and starting at perfectly calibrated traffic lights; respecting my junctions, intersections, loops, side streets, alleys, and dead ends; experiencing no unnecessary pauses, no time wasted, no flat tires―all under my flawless command, the traffic engineer at his desk upon which sat a coffee cup in its proper place.
 Billions of cars, billions of lights, constant movement, not a single accident.

-So I decided to return to college, this one in downtown Denver, to pursue a major formally called by the college Computer Science and Accounting.
-Meanwhile, I hired on as a driver at a Denver cab company, a job that, I was certain, would allow me to support myself while I pursued my studies.
+Meanwhile, speaking of traffic, I hired on as a part-time driver at a Denver cab company, a job that, I was certain, would allow me to support myself, including paying for my education, while I pursued my studies.
 Excited by my new career goal and satisfied with my new job now in its third week, I phoned my father and mother with the news.
 My father applauded my latest academic pursuit, although not the new job.
 “Only idiots drive cabs!” he spat, while no doubt recalling the thousands of dollars he spent toward my bachelor’s degree.
-Swallowing, I tried to reassure him, albeit with scant evidence, that demand for data processing professionals in Denver’s exploding economy was so great that I would have a job in the field long before I was awarded my second college diploma, and this seemed to work.
+Swallowing, I tried to placate him, informing him, albeit with scant evidence, that demand for data processing professionals in Denver’s exploding economy was so great that I would have a job in the field long before I was awarded my second college diploma; this seemed to work.